Bruce-liushaopeng/Evase/README.md

 9. nevigate to api folder, run command "npm run start-backend", this will start the backend flask server
 10. stay in client folder, run "npm start", this will start react front end.
 11. Project should be up and runnning.

-Note:
-api folder is where flask and backend logic locate at client folder is where the ReactJs files at in api/api.py, the backend respond to file update is defined. in client/src/EvaseApp.js is where the front end pages defined.